zakilive/iot-cloud-riot/README.md

 ### Flashing the Sensor Node:

-Find the USB-port to which the NRFDK52840 board has been connected.
+Find the USB-port to which the NRFDK52840 board has been connected using.
      ``` bash
-     make list-ttys
+     sudo ls -l /dev/ttyACM*
      ```

-Move to this directory from GUI in riot os examples/temperature_mqttsn folder, right click and find
+Move to this directory using Linux GUI in Riot OS examples/temperature_mqttsn folder, right click and find

 > Open in Terminal